55adhikaribishal/lalupitaEcommerceSpringboot2025/README.md

 **Welcome to My Ecommerce project for La lupita market.
-It is build using Angular 16, Spring Boot 3, Spring Security 6, Angular Material UI,  MySQL database along with Stripe for payment integration.**
+It is build using Angular 16, Spring Boot 3, Spring Security 6,Jwt token, Angular Material UI,  MySQL database along with Stripe for payment integration.**

 Please watch this video for demo **https://www.youtube.com/watch?v=AOD99pfOclI**